iflp/documark/README.md

 ## How?
 Using the HTML 5 canvas to overlay an SVG over the source image, with the output as a .png.
 ## Why?
 Sometimes I want to watermark sensitive documents and I don't trust the internet.
-Test